-The first term on the right can be directly estimated from $G(\mu,T)$ through the Mott formula \cite{Cutler1969}, adapted to high temperatures (see methods and SM S2), which relates the TR of a non-interacting system to the derivative of its conductance with respect to chemical potential.
-Thus, the deviation of the TR from the Mott formula allows us to estimate $\Delta_{i,j}(T)$, and consequently the entropy difference between these valleys: $\Delta S_{N \rightarrow N+1}=2d\Delta_{i,j}(T)/dT$.
+\YM{In order to derive an equation for $\mathrm{TR}^{NI}$, the thermal response of a non-interacting system with same spectrum and couplings, we generalize the Mott formula \cite{Cutler1969}, valid for $T\ll\Gamma$, to the regime $T\gg\Gamma$ (see Eq.~\ref{HTM} in the Methods section and Supplementary Note 2 for derivation).
+Thus, the deviation of the $\mathrm{TR}$ from $\mathrm{TR}^{NI}$ (calculated from the conductance) allows us to estimate $\Delta_{i,j}(T)$, and consequently the entropy difference between the consecutive CB valleys: $\Delta S_{N \rightarrow N+1}=2d\Delta_{ij}(T)/dT$.}

-Explicitly, the procedure we propose is the following: for each temperature we compare the observed TR (left side of Eq.~\ref{eq:general}) to the right side, the TR evaluated by the Mott formula (where we allow a shift in the chemical potential due to the interactions, see SM S2), plus a single fitting constant, $A(T)$, times the conductance: the procedure needs only two numbers to map two functions on top of each other.
-The difference in entropy between the valleys is then given by $2d\left[TA(T)\right]/dT$.
+So, given the experimentally or numerically obtained $G(\mu,T)$ and $TR(\mu,T)$, the procedure we propose for finding the entropy difference between consecutive CB valleys is the following: 1.
+Given $G(\mu,T)$, one can use our variant of the Mott formula (Eq.~\ref{HTM} in the Methods section) to evaluate the first term on the right-hand side (RHS) of Eq.~\ref{eq:general}.
+2. For a given temperature, the difference between this term and the actual TR, which is a function of the chemical potential, is proportional to $G(\mu,T)$.
+We denote this proportionality constant A(T) (note that $A(T)$ is the only fitting number required, for a given temperature, to map the two functions on top of each other).
+3. Given the obtained $A(T)$, the difference in entropy between the valleys is then given by $\Delta S_{N \rightarrow N+1}=2d\left[T\times A(T)\right]/dT$.
+(A step by step description of the fitting process is detailed in Supplementary Note 3).

 In the following we demonstrate the usefulness of this formalism in model systems, where one can compare the entropy obtained using the above relation to that calculated directly from thermodynamic considerations, and finally we apply our formalism to available experimental data.

-\section{Comparison to numerical calculations}
+\subsection{Comparison to numerical calculations}

-Let us start with a simple example where in each CB valley there are $g^{(N)}$ degenerate $N$-particle states of energy $E^{(N)}$, and all other states can be ignored (i.e. the level spacing is much higher than temperature).
-In this case the entropy $S_N$ in each valley is equal to $\log g^{(N)}$, and is temperature independent.
-In this case, since there is only one transition between subspaces of degenerate states, Eq.~\ref{eq:general} takes the simple form